ramank775/SafetyAppDiscussion/README.md

 * Offline first application, i.e. application can even work in offline mode.

-* Easy to raise an alarm, so best if application can raise alarm if something not usual occurs.
+* Easy to raise an alarm, so best if the application can raise alarm itself if something not usual occurs.

 * Alert the nearby volunteer, who most possibly be the best first person to react.